|GP Merfeld | profile | all galleries >> Artist Bio & Representation >> Artist Statement / Bio||tree view | thumbnails | slideshow|

 unguarded moments, by taking candid portraits on the street or in the country, wherever I go.

-Living in Hawai'i for almost half my life has been a special journey of its own, and I am
+Living in Hawai'i for more than half my life has been a special journey of its own, and I am

 honored and humbled to partake of the immense beauty of the land and its people on a daily